 02. The recipient blocked your phone number

 Although uncommon, this happens.
-Your message won't be delivered if the receiver prevents your phone number from calling them.
+If the recipient has blocked your number, your messages will not be delivered.
 This is a possible cause if you don't see a "Delivered" or "Read" signal.

 03. The message contained illegal content